-- a.
+- 8. State the company policy of asking shareholders to actively participate in corporate decisions regarding: - a.
 Amendments to the company's constitution - b.
 Authorization of additional shares - c.
 Transfer of all or substantially all assets, which in effect results in the sale of the company